sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 - We are creating a new stack for our auth infrastructure.
 We don't need to create a separate stack but we are using it as an example to show how to work with multiple stacks.

 - The `Auth` construct creates a Cognito User Pool for us.
-We are using the `signInAliases` prop to set that we want our users to be login with their email.
+We are using the `signInAliases` prop to state that we want our users to be login with their email.

 - The `Auth` construct also creates an Identity Pool.
 The `attachPermissionsForAuthUsers` function allows us to specify the resources our authenticated users have access to.